 In the previous article, we talked about how to set a stop loss by using a percentage-based amount of your account balance.
-A second way to set a stop loss that we will be discussing is a chart-based approach.
+A second way to set a stop loss that we will be discussing is a chart-based approach — a support and resistance based stop loss.
 This method involves using support and resistance levels to find a good stop-loss level for your trade.

 Stop-loss orders can be an essential tool for any trader, as they help to protect your money from big, unexpected losses.
 An important part of trading is understanding the concept of a support or resistance level and how to use it to set your stop loss.
 A support level is an area where sellers seem unwilling to push prices lower, while a resistance level is exactly the opposite; an area where buyers are unwilling to push the price higher.
 By understanding these levels, you can help identify key points where you may want to place your stop-loss order, providing more security and assurance that you will not experience undue losses on a trade.

 Place your stop loss just below the support level if you’re buying, or just above the resistance level if you’re selling.

 Using a support and resistance based stop loss at the right points is critical to any successful trading strategy.
 With this method, a stop loss should be placed just below the support level if you’re buying, or just above the resistance level if you’re selling to protect your position against volatility and/or an invalid trade idea.
 Setting a stop loss at these key areas allows you to get out of a bad trade without significant losses, giving you an important safety net in an unpredictable market.